The Québec maritime Blog

 All along Route 138, you’ll have many opportunities to admire the St. Lawrence, sunrises and impressive scenery.
 As you travel, detour off the main road to visit the region’s many lighthouses.
 Proud witnesses to Côte-Nord’s maritime history, several are open to the public.
 To find out more, consult the Lighthouse Trail travel itinerary.

-Throughout Côte-Nord, you’ll also come across many sites that will immerse you in Innu history and culture, including the Chauvin Trading Post in Tadoussac, the Centre Archéo Topo in Les Bergeronnes, the Old Trading Post in Sept-Îles, the Shaputuan museum in Uashat and the Innu cultural centre in Ekuanitshit.
+Throughout Côte-Nord, you’ll also come across many sites that will immerse you in Innu history and culture, including the Chauvin Trading Post in Tadoussac, the Centre Archéo Topo in Les Bergeronnes, the Atikuss maskisin economuseum in Uashat, the Old Trading Post in Sept-Îles and Apenepehekat Island in Unamen Shipu (La Romaine).

 In Natashquan, which is the birthplace of famous Québec singer/songwriter and poet Gilles Vigneault, be sure to visit the Les Galets heritage buildings (former cod-fishing warehouses), which will welcome you in a stunning setting.
 You can also immerse yourself in Innu culture by attending the Innucadie Storytelling Festival.